noidvan/autonomy_stack_mecanum_wheel_platform/README.md

 ### Base Autonomy

 The system is integrated with [Unity](https://unity.com) environment models for simulation.
-The repository has been tested in Ubuntu 22.04 with [ROS2 Humble](https://docs.ros.org/en/humble/Installation.html).
-After installing ROS2 Humble, add 'source /opt/ros/humble/setup.bash' to the '~/.bashrc' file and `source ~/.bashrc` in the terminal to engage the installation.
+The repository has been tested in Ubuntu 24.04 with [ROS2 Jazzy](https://docs.ros.org/en/jazzy/Installation.html).
+After installing ROS2 Jazzy, add 'source /opt/ros/jazzy/setup.bash' to the '~/.bashrc' file and `source ~/.bashrc` in the terminal to engage the installation.
 ```
-echo "source /opt/ros/humble/setup.bash" >> ~/.bashrc
+echo "source /opt/ros/jazzy/setup.bash" >> ~/.bashrc
 source ~/.bashrc
 ```
 Install dependencies with the command lines below.
 ```
 sudo apt update
-sudo apt install libusb-dev ros-humble-desktop-full ros-humble-tf-transformations ros-humble-joy python3-colcon-common-extensions python-is-python3 python3-pip git
+sudo apt install ros-jazzy-desktop-full ros-jazzy-pcl-ros libpcl-dev git
-pip install transforms3d pyyaml
 ```
 Clone the open-source repository.
 ```
 git clone https://github.com/jizhang-cmu/autonomy_stack_mecanum_wheel_platform.git

 ```
-In a terminal, go to the folder, checkout the 'humble' branch, and compile.
+In a terminal, go to the folder, checkout the 'jazzy' branch, and compile.
 Note that this skips the SLAM module and Mid-360 lidar driver.
 The two packages are not needed for simulation.
 ```
 cd autonomy_stack_mecanum_wheel_platform
-git checkout humble
+git checkout jazzy
 colcon build --symlink-install --cmake-args -DCMAKE_BUILD_TYPE=Release --packages-skip arise_slam_mid360 arise_slam_mid360_msgs livox_ros_driver2
 ```
 Download a [Unity environment model for the Mecanum wheel platform](https://drive.google.com/drive/folders/1G1JYkccvoSlxyySuTlPfvmrWoJUO8oSs?usp=sharing) and unzip the files to the 'src/base_autonomy/vehicle_simulator/mesh/unity' folder.
 The environment model files should look like below.
 For computers without a powerful GPU, please try the 'without_360_camera' version for a higher rendering rate.